KevinJustinYu/Caltech-Engineers-Without-Borders-Website-/user/pages/01.home/_showcase/showcase.md

 menu: Top
 slides:
   - image: GreenImage4.jpg
-    heading: "Improving water in <bold>Nepal.</bold>"
+    heading: "Water Access in Guatemala."
-    subheading: "We have established a spring water source protection system that provides clean water for about 30 households."
+    subheading: "We are in the process of beginning assessment for a water distribution system that will serve up to 1600 people."
     button_text: PROJECTS
     button_url: projects
 ---